 For example, by God’s design, there are differences between the sexes that need to be understood within marriage.
 Author John Gray captures that truth in the title of his book Men Are From Mars, Women Are From Venus.
 Differences can include communication styles and emotional needs.
 Women will never be men, and men will never be women!
 Neither mate should expect the other to act and feel just like he or she acts and feels.
 (To begin understanding some of these differences, read our articles on the “Role of Men” and the “Role of Women.”)

 Those who don’t understand and correct problems that led to a first divorce often end up divorcing for a second time.
 And the rate of divorce is even higher for third marriages.
-According to Jennifer Baker of the Forest Institute of Professional Psychology in Springfield, Missouri, 50 percent of first marriages, 67 percent of second marriages and 74 percent of third marriages end in divorce.
+According to Psychology Today, 44 percent of first marriages, 60 percent of second marriages and 73 percent of third marriages end in divorce.

 Surely there is a better way!